williamnguyen-activecyber/okta.github.io/_source/_docs/how-to/implement-authentication.md

 ### 2. Using the Authorization Code Flow with PKCE

-Get a code verifier and code challenge.
+Just like with the regular authorization code flow, you start by making a request to your authorization server’s `/authorize` endpoint.
+However, in this instance you will also have to pass along a code challenge.

+Your first step should therefore be to generate a code verifier and challenge.
 For example, in Node.js:

 ```
 const base64url = require('base64url');